-Ketamine is not a "magic bullet" as one author suggests (Augoustides, 2023).
-Sharif, et al. (2024) reminds that "there is no perfect pharmacological agent for procedural sedation and analgesia".
-Concerns about hypotension occuring when ketamine is given in a catecholamine depleted patient remain.
-Emergence phenomena can cause psychological trauma.
-Adverse affects with alcohol (and other substances) have been reported.
+Ketamine is not a 'magic bullet,' as Augoustides (2023) suggests.
+In a similar vein, Sharif et al., (2024) indicate that "there is no perfect pharmacological agent for procedural sedation and analgesia".
+Concerns about hypotension occurring when ketamine is given in a catecholamine-depleted patient remain.
+Emergence phenomenon can cause psychological trauma.
+Adverse effects of alcohol (and other substances) have been reported.

-The possibility that it can have "neuroprotective" properties after CA or TBI (or possibly stroke and other cerebral insults) make it a very intruiging choice for sedation when the brain is facing severe threats from ischemia or reperfusion '2nd hit'.
-This is a key piece in the overall 'post cardiac arrest care' algorithm and clinical research in this area is needed.
+The possibility that it can have "neuroprotective" properties after CA or TBI (or possibly stroke and other cerebral insults) makes it a very intriguing choice for sedation when the brain is facing severe threats from ischemia or reperfusion '2nd hit'.
+This is a key piece in the overall PCAC algorithm and clinical research in this area is needed.